 What is Orthognathic Surgery?

-Orthognathic surgery is a term used to refer to a variety of surgical procedures done to reshape the jaw and correct jaw alignment problems.
+Orthognathic surgery is a term used to refer to a variety of surgical procedures of the jaw and correct jaw alignment problems.
 It can be done for purely cosmetic reasons or to treat functional problems caused by abnormal jaw alignment.
 Abnormal or miss-match jaw alignment are medically called “Malocclusion”.

 The upper (maxillary) and lower (mandibular) jaw are usually aligned with the upper and lower teeth fitting perfectly together.
 However, in some people, this might not be the case.
-Genetics are usually to blame, however, sometimes, facial trauma can cause jaw and mouth deformity requiring orthognathic surgery.
+Genetics are usually the cause, however, sometimes, facial trauma can cause jaw and mouth deformity requiring orthognathic surgery.

-Upper and lower jaw malalignment and other problems might be caused by:
+Upper and lower jaw malalignment and other concerns might be caused by:

 - Maxillary (upper) jaw over or under-protrusion